-Sending postcards from your visit abroad is a must; particularly when visiting Japan, where you can find original and very special postcards.
-In fact, there’s an endless variety of types, colors, shapes and motifs for both Japanese postcards and Japanese stamps.
+Sending postcards from your visit abroad is a must, particularly when visiting Japan where you can find original and very special postcards.
+In fact, there’s an endless variety of types, colours, shapes and motifs for both Japanese postcards and Japanese stamps.
 They often illustrate particular regions, prefectures and cities, famous places, dishes and seasonal events.

 No matter what you’re looking for, you’ll find hundreds of different postcards to choose from.
-How to find the more rare and collectible cards?
-What kind of cards can you choose from?
 This article will walk you through everything you need and want to know when purchasing Japanese postcards.

 Postcards showing landscape motifs are popular all around the world, and Japan is no different.
 These postcards are often sold in stores near popular tourist attractions or areas.
 You can also find them at local post offices.
 There are two different types of cards.
 The classic postcard where the image itself covers the entire side of the card, and you write the message on the back.
 The second type usually have the motif painted, covering half the front of the card.
 You’re supposed to write next to the picture on the front.
 Which means that you need to keep your message short.
 Of course, the price of these cards varies depending on where you buy it.
 However, they are generally the cheapest on the market.
 They usually cost just over 100 yen per card and are often sold at the post office, 10 cards for 1000 yen.